compwron/compwron.github.io/_posts/2015-09-22-why-you-should-hire-junior-developers.md

 - "You will need to separate your self worth i.e. ego from your code.
 You will need to manage that nagging sense you are not good enough."
 [EricBrooke](https://ericbrooke.wordpress.com/2014/03/31/surviving-as-junior-developer/)
 - "A good junior dev stands out from his or her peers because of an excitement for creating stuff." (but don't be super annoying about it) [jarenthenerd](http://www.jaredthenerd.com/2013/05/what-makes-good-developer.html)
 - "Join your local meetup group" This is where the people who care about doing what you want to do, are. [learnwithjeff](http://www.learnwithjeff.com/blog/2012/08/21/how-to-get-a-job-as-a-developer-in-less-than-six-months/)
-- "The second I hear something that even smells like "that's not worth my time" is the second they get their first reprimand."
+- "The second I hear something that even smells like "that's not worth my time" is the second they get their first reprimand.
+If they get huffy or arrogant about it I won't even need to pull rank -- I'll just ask them a series of questions which will illustrate to them and everyone around that there are a hundred things in this task that hadn't even occurred to them.
+The engineers who have the opposite attitude, who seek out the value in a task without needing it to be spelled out in fractal-like detail, are precisely the ones who make brilliant junior engineers."
 [Jesse Farmer, Dev Bootcamp co-founder](https://www.quora.com/What-is-expected-of-a-junior-back-end-web-developer)
 - "There's an exception that pops up a few times a week.
 It doesn't appear to be causing major harm -- famous last words -- but nobody has had time to fix it.
 Can you investigate it, fix it, document it, and write a regression test for it?"
 (Jesse Farmer)
 - "If you have to complete a code challenge, make sure it's the best code you've ever written.
 Even if it's a trivial task, things like full test coverage and demonstrating that you know some OOP best practices will give you a better chance at an interview." [mildavw](https://news.ycombinator.com/item?id=7695601)

-## Snippets
+## Snippets & references

 - "At that rate, you can give a junior developer a 10% raise every year for 3 years at the end of which you'd have an experienced senior employee who's been with you that long and is still costing less than a new senior hire."
 [OnStartups](http://onstartups.com/tabid/3339/bid/87890/Startups-Stop-Trying-To-Hire-Ninja-Rockstar-Engineers.aspx)
 - "I like to think of questions as a junior developer’s superpower."
 [NewRelic](https://blog.newrelic.com/2014/04/23/better-junior-developer/)